DevDominick/AutomatedSite-and-DatabaseManagement/README.md

 - Auto subdomain such as user.yourdomain.com

-This project can be useful for automating the process of setting up a database and loading data into it, making it easier for users to manage their sites.
+# Information

-Join our discord
+- This project can be useful for automating the process of setting up a database and loading data into it, making it easier for users to manage their sites.

-discord.gg/landify
+- Join our discord: discord.gg/landify